Muir Wise Summer Leadership Program

 Each role is supported by dozens of texts (each student is assigned a Kindle with a role-specific selection of books) and by the instruction of their two expert teacher-guides.
 The Muir Wise mobile library contains more than 70 texts on an amazing variety of subjects!

-After a week of walking and learning, the students arrive at the headwaters of the Kern River where they are resupplied.
+After a week of walking and learning, the students arrive at the solo location where the group meets their resupply.
 Following a celebratory meal, students are set out at solo sites where they spend the next 48 hours on a monitored solo.
 These two full days alone mark a distinct transition in the Muir Wise Program after which the students become the authors and leaders of their wilderness experience.

 the return home

-Post-solo, the students hit the trail once again, this time in control of their own week-long backpacking trip from the upper reaches of the Kern back to Golden Trout.
-The adult instructors step back in to supporting roles, and the group uses all they have learned to author their own unique experience as they return home.
+Post-solo, the students hit the trail once again, this time in control of their own week-long backpacking trip from the solo location back to Golden Trout.
+The adult instructors recede into supporting roles, and the group uses all they have learned to author their own unique experience as they return home.
 During this week roles are exchanged, cooperation and leadership are tested, and students are forever transformed.

 photos from muir wise 2016